-Parties should enter into collaborative law with informed consent, and, under the act a potential collaborative lawyer has a duty to actively facilitate it.
-The legitimacy of collaborative law and other ADR processes "depends in large measure upon consensual decision making...Consent promotes fairness and enhances human dignity and it is linked to durability and sustainability in negotiated agreements."
-Jacqueline Nolan-Haley, Consent in Mediation, 14 DISPUTE RES.
-MAG.
-4 (2008). "[F]avoring more client autonomy [in contractual arrangements with lawyers] places great stress on the need for full lawyer disclosure and informed client consent before entering into agreements that pose significant risks for clients."
-Schneyer, supra, 50 ARIZ, L. REV, at 320.
+Parties should enter into collaborative law with informed consent, and, under the act a potential collaborative lawyer has a detailed duty to actively facilitate it, a duty which cannot be waived or varied.
+Section 14(a) & 4(b). "[F]avoring more client autonomy [in contractual arrangements with lawyers] places great stress on the need for full lawyer disclosure and informed client consent before entering into agreements that pose significant risks for clients."
+Schneyer, supra, 50 ARIZ.
+L. REV. at 320.

 The Model Rules of Professional Conduct define informed consent as "the agreement by a person to a proposed course of conduct after the lawyer has communicated adequate information and explanation about the material risks of and reasonably available alternatives to the proposed course of conduct."
-Model Rules of Prof'l Conduct R. 1.0(e) (2002).
+MODEL RULES OF PROF'L CONDUCT R. 1.0(e) (2002).
 See Conklin v.
 Hannochweisman, 145 N.J.
 395, 413, 678 A2d 1060, 1069 (1996) ("An attorney in a counseling situation must advise a client of the risks of a transaction in terms sufficiently clear to enable the client to assess the client's risks.
 The care must be commensurate with the risks of the undertaking and tailored to the needs and sophistication of the client").